hazelcast/hazelcast/hazelcast-documentation/src/JCache-ICacheConf.md

 - `backup-count`: The number of synchronous backups.
 Those backups are executed before the mutating cache operation is finished.
 The mutating operation is blocked. `backup-count` default value is 1.
 - `async-backup-count`: The number of asynchronous backups.
 Those backups are executed asynchronously so the mutating operation is not blocked and it will be done immediately. `async-backup-count` default value is 0.
 - `in-memory-format`: Defines the internal storage format.
-For more information, please see [In Memory Format](#in-memory-format).
+For more information, please see the [In Memory Format section](#in-memory-format).
 Default is `BINARY`.
 - `eviction-policy`: The eviction policy **(currently available on High-Density Memory Store only)** defines which entries are evicted (removed) from the cache when the cache is low in space.
 Its default value is `RANDOM`.
 The following eviction policies are available:
   - `LRU`: Abbreviation for Least Recently Used.
 When `eviction-policy` is set to `LRU`, the longest unused (not accessed) entries are removed from the cache.
   - `LFU`: Abbreviation for Least Frequently Used.
 When `eviction-policy` is set to `LFU`, the entries that are used (accessed) least frequently are removed from the cache.